akhiadber/DeepRL_Continuous_Control/REPORT.md

 ###  Ideas for future work

-1. This DDPG implementation was very dependent on hyperparameter settings and random seed.
+1. This DDPG implementation was very dependent on hyperparameter, noise settings and random seed.
 Solving the environment using PPO, TRPO or D4PG might allow a more robust solution to this task.

 2. Solving the more challenging [Crawler](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#crawler) environment using edited versions of these same algorithms.